Information for young people

 When a Convenor receives a referral, he or she will find out all they can about that young person and their circumstances, so that they can help them.
 They might speak to a social worker or a teacher or the people who look after the young person at home.
 They may also ask a social worker or a teacher at the young person’s school to write a report about them and their family to give them the information they need to make the right decision.
 Once the Convenor has all the information they need, they can decide what to do.

 If the Convenor thinks that the young person is in definite need of help, they will ask them to come to a CYCT hearing.
 Not all young people who are referred to the Children’s Convenor are asked to attend a hearing.
-In many cases, there are other ways to help that young person for example, if they have a very supportive family who can help them with their problems.
+In many situations, there are other ways to help that young person for example, if they have a very supportive family who can help them with their problems.

 If I have been referred to the Convenor, will there be a hearing?